membrane-io/docs/src/content/docs/concepts/drivers.md

 ## Installing drivers

-To install a driver in your Membrane graph, click the `New` button in the Navigator panel and select "Package Search...".
-Or click "FIND PROGRAMS" in the top right of the IDE.
+To install a driver in your Membrane graph, click the `🔎 SEARCH` button in the Navigator (top left, next to `+ NEW`).
+From there you can browse or search for packages that other users and the Membrane team have published.